Food craving: Pregnancy

-Different people crave different food, some crave combinations which may seem weird to us, such as pickles and ice cream, Cheese Whiz on steak or even Brownie mix -- straight from the bowl.
-While these aren't exactly obvious to someone who is not pregnant but if you're pregnant they can seem like heaven on a plate to you and some people even start to crave non-food items such as chalk, clay, laundry starch or soap, this is a condition called Pica.
-Pica may indicate a mineral deficiency or severe anemia.
+Some people even crave non-food items such as chalk, clay, laundry starch, or soap.
+This is a condition called pica, and may indicate a mineral deficiency or severe anemia.
 Pica is a condition which is rarely come across in developed countries.

 One of the treatments for morning sickness consists of accommodating food cravings and aversions.

 Depending from the historical period and the culture there are different traditions regarding pregnancy cravings.
 Some examples are: